-At any time after the third anniversary of the Final Closing (or, if earlier, the date on which the undrawn capital commitment of each investor has been reduced to zero), we may offer our stockholders the option to elect to either (i) retain their ownership of shares of our common stock; (ii) exchange their shares of our common stock for shares of common stock in a newly formed entity (the "Public Fund") that will elect to be treated as a BDC under the 1940 Act and a RIC under Subchapter M of the Code, and which may, among other things, seek to complete an IPO of shares of its common stock; or (iii) exchange their shares of our common stock for interests of one or more newly formed entities ("Liquidating Funds") which will, among other things, seek to complete an orderly wind down and/or liquidation of any such Liquidating Funds.
-Thereafter, we intend to offer investors the option to elect to exchange their shares of our common stock for interests of a Liquidating Fund on an annual basis.
-In order to effectuate these options, we expect we would need to, among other things, transfer to the Public Fund and the Liquidating Funds, in exchange for newly issued shares of the Public Fund and interests of the Liquidating Funds, respectively, a pro rata portion of our assets and liabilities attributable to the investors that have elected to invest in the Public Fund or Liquidating Funds, respectively, (such transfer of assets and liabilities and the mechanics relating thereto are referred to herein as a "Spin-Off transaction").
-Because GSVGC would be managing each of us, the Public Fund and the Liquidating Funds, and the 1940 Act prohibits entities under common control from engaging in certain transactions, we will likely be required to obtain exemptive and/or no-action relief from the SEC to permit us to transfer assets to the Public Fund and/or the Liquidating Funds, as well as with respect to other aspects relating to a Spin-Off transaction.
+At any time after the third anniversary of the Final Closing (or, if earlier, the date on which the undrawn capital commitment of each investor has been reduced to zero), we may offer our stockholders the option to elect to either (i) retain their ownership of shares of our common stock; (ii) exchange their shares of our common stock for shares of common stock in a newly formed entity (the "Public Fund") that will elect to be treated as a BDC under the 1940 Act and a RIC under Subchapter M of the Code, and which may, among other things, seek to complete an IPO of shares of its common stock; or (iii) exchange their shares of our common stock for membership interests of a newly formed entity (the "Liquidating Fund") that will be organized as a limited liability company, and which may, among other things, seek to complete an orderly wind down and/or liquidation of the Liquidating Fund.
+In order to effectuate these options, we expect we would need to, among other things, transfer to the Public Fund and the Liquidating Fund, in exchange for newly issued shares of the Public Fund and membership interests of the Liquidating Fund, respectively, a pro rata portion of our assets and liabilities attributable to the investors that have elected to invest in the Public Fund or Liquidating Fund, respectively, (such transfer of assets and liabilities and the mechanics relating thereto are referred to herein as the "Spin-Off").
+Because GSVGC would be managing both the Company, the Public Fund and the Liquidating Fund, and the 1940 Act prohibits entities under common control from engaging in certain transactions, we will likely be required to obtain exemptive and/or no-action relief from the SEC to permit us to transfer assets to the Public Fund and or the Liquidating Fund, as well as with respect to other aspects relating to the Spin-Off.
 There can be no assurance that we will be able to obtain such exemptive and/or no-action relief from the SEC.
 If we are unable to do so, then we will continue our operations in the manner otherwise set forth in this Registration Statement.
-Alternatively, if we do obtain such exemptive and/or no-action relief, our Board of Directors would determine whether (and when) to effectuate a Spin-Off transaction, subject to the receipt of any required stockholder approvals.
-While the Company expects that a Spin-Off transaction would likely be taxable to a stockholder that chooses to participate in the Spin-Off transaction, the Company cannot at this time predict the specific tax consequences of any future Spin-Off transaction that may occur.
-The Company will provide its stockholders with specific information regarding the structure and any potential advantages or consequences relating to any Spin-Off transaction at the time it is offered to stockholders.
-If a Spin-Off transaction is effectuated, for those stockholders who did not elect to participate in the Spin-Off transaction, the Company expects to conduct future private offerings, extend the commitment and investment period of the Company and continue to operate as described in this Registration Statement.
+Alternatively, if we do obtain such exemptive and/or no-action relief, our Board of Directors would determine whether (and when) to effectuate the Spin-Off, subject to the receipt of any required stockholder approvals.
+If the Spin-Off is effectuated, for those stockholders who did not elect to participate in the Spin-Off, the Company expects to conduct future private offerings, extend the commitment and investment period of the Company, and we will continue operate as described in this Registration Statement.